openbridge/ob_hacky_slack/README.md

 -p, Pretext         This is optional text that appears above the message attachment block."
 -s, Status          An optional value that can either be one of ok, info, warn or error."
 -t, Text            This is the main text in a message attachment, and can contain standard message markup."
--T, Title           The title is displayed as larger, bold text near the top of a message attachmen."
+-T, Title           The title is displayed as larger, bold text near the top of a message attachment."
 -L, Title Link      A valid URL in the will ensure the title text will be hyperlinked."
 -k, Token           Authenticates the POST to Slack."
 -u, Username        User that posts the message."